Melangert/extract/README.md

-# extract
+# Extract

-Universal archive extraction tool for Linux.
+An archive extraction tool for linux that supports many file types.
 I built this because i didnt like having to use many different ways of extracting when extracting a different file  type like tar in terminal

 ![extract --list](screenshot.png)